The Regiment (novel)

 The Regiment is a novel by John Dalmas published by Baen Books in 1987.

 Plot summary

-The Regiment is a novel about a mercenary regiment and the reporter who joins them to work as their publicist.
+The Regiment is a novel about a regiment of mercenaries and the reporter who joins them to be their publicist.

 Reception

 Lynn Bryant reviewed The Regiment in Space Gamer/Fantasy Gamer No. 79.
 Bryant commented that "The Regiment is a good read.
 It is a long book that could have benefited by being a bit shorter, but the prose reads easily and while Dalmas could have packed in more battles, there is plenty of action. if you are looking for a good militarily oriented story that challenges you to think, you'll enjoy this book."